 Primary visits and talks

-Visits to the primary school by members of staff from The John Fisher School work with primary colleagues in a variety of ways as we believe it is vital to understand and build on the work of primary schools giving the children the benefits of continuity.
+Contact with the primary schools will be made by members of staff from The John Fisher School.
+We work with pur primary colleagues in a variety of ways as we believe it is vital to understand and build on the work of primary schools giving the children the benefits of continuity.
 The Transition Team visit students at their primary school to learn something about them, their friendship groups and their likes and dislikes.
 They also take this opportunity to speak in detail with the class teacher about every student who has been allocated a place.
 They meet with individual students/small groups/classes, and observation of the students working in class.

-An information morning for parents/carers of students with Special Educational Needs and Disabilities (SEND) is held at the beginning of the Autumn Term.
-Parents/carers will meet the SENDCO and Inclusion Team to discuss any concerns they have about their son’s needs.
+For parents/carers of students with Special Educational Needs and Disabilities (SEND) will "meet" the SENDCO and Inclusion Team to discuss any concerns they have about their son’s needs.